GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ![Incommon_affiliated_SP_Trust.png](../img/saml/InCommon_affiliated_SP_Trust.png)

+## Force Authentication

+The Gluu Server supports force authentication out-of-the-box.
+Including `ForceAuthn=true` in the initial SAML request from the SP signals to the IDP that the user must reauthenticate, even if they already have a valid session at the server.
+This feature can be used to verify the user's identity prior to granting them access to highly protected resources.

+Upon receiving the SAML request with this flag, the IDP will invalidate its session for the user, then will issue a new OpenID Connect (OIDC) authorization request to oxAuth, including the `prompt=login` parameter.
+This parameter forces oxAuth to invalidate its session as well.
+The user will then follow the full authentication procedure.

 ## SAML SP
 If your target application (SP) does not already support SAML, we recommend using the [Shibboleth SP](../integration/sswebapps/saml-sp.md) web server filter to secure and integrate the application with your Gluu SAML IDP.